pmop/studious-rotary-phone/README.md

 ## SRP

 REST API backend done using Ruby on Rails and Postgresql.
 Supports jwt authentication.
 This application was designed from very basic requirements (job technical interview take-home assignment).
-But with the correct changes it should serve as a nice backend for a "report something is happening here" with GPS support application, e.g. , report people throwing parties during current lockdown.
+But with the correct changes, it should serve as a nice backend for a "report something is happening here" with GPS support application, e.g. , report people throwing parties during current lockdown.

 ## Table of Contents
 - [Environment variables](#environment-variables)